Program overview

 • Opportunities for hands-on lab work and design projects

-• A project-based course in the fourth year for practical application
+• A project-based Capstone course in the final year

 • Internship opportunities through the Queen’s Undergraduate Internship Program (QUIP)